Characterization and Greedy Learning of Gaussian Structural Causal Models under Unknown Interventions: Graphical Characterization of Distributional Equivalence

+Using this alternative formulation, we compare in \autoref{fig:equiv_classes} the resulting equivalence classes for a concrete example under the various definitions.
+This highlights how Assumptions \ref{assm:int_heter} and \ref{assm:model_truth} yield further identifiability by making our setting equivalent to the single-target interventions treated in \citet{tian2001causal}.
+Further details and results for the related equivalence classes are given in Sections \autoref{sss:hauser} to \autoref{sss:jaber} below.
+The proofs for the lemmas of this section can be found in Appendix \ref{s:proofs_other_classes}. }

 The authors present an interventional equivalence class for the case of \emph{hard} interventions \citep[Section 3.2.2]{pearl2009causal}.
 Also called \emph{do-} or \emph{perfect} interventions, these isolate the intervened variable from the effect of its causal parents, effectively removing the incoming edges in the causal graph.
 One key difference to our formalism is how the intervention targets are represented.
 While we do so by means of a subset $\cc{I} \subseteq [p]$ of the observed variables, \citeauthor{hauser2012characterization} consider instead a set of subsets, which they refer to as a \emph{family} of targets.
-They require that this family $\cc{H}$ be \emph{conservative}, meaning that for all $j \in [p]$, there exists $I \in \cc{H}$ such that $j \notin I$ \citep[definition 6]{hauser2012characterization}.
+They require that this family $\cc{H}$ be \emph{conservative}, meaning that for all $j \in [p]$, there exists $I \in \cc{H}$ such that $j \notin I$ \citep[Definition 6]{hauser2012characterization}.
 Note that in the presence of an observational environment, that is, $\emptyset \in \cc{H}$, $\cc{H}$ is conservative.
 To avoid confusion with our notation, we denote their equivalence class by $\hmec$.
 It arises from the following equivalence relation:

 \begin{proposition}[Theorem 10 from \citealp{hauser2012characterization}] Let $\dag_1$, $\dag_2$ be two DAGs and let $\cc{H}$ be a conservative family of targets.
-Then, $\dag_1$, $\dag_2$ are equivalent if and only if \begin{enumerate}[label=\roman*)] \item $\dag_1$ and $\dag_2$ have the same skeleton and the same v-structures, and \item $\dag_1^{(H)}$ and $\dag_2^{(H)}$ have the same skeleton for all $H \in \cc{H}$, \end{enumerate} where $\dag_i^{(H)}$ denotes the graph obtained by removing from $\dag_i$ all edges incoming to the nodes in $H$. \end{proposition}

-The $\cc{I}$-equivalence class is, in fact, a subset of the $\hmec$.
+Then, $\dag_1$, $\dag_2$ are equivalent if and only if (i) $\dag_1$ and $\dag_2$ have the same skeleton and the same v-structures, and (ii) $\dag_1^{(H)}$ and $\dag_2^{(H)}$ have the same skeleton for all $H \in \cc{H}$, where $\dag_i^{(H)}$ denotes the graph obtained by removing from $\dag_i$ all edges incoming to the nodes in $H$. \end{proposition} The $\cc{I}$-equivalence class is, in fact, a subset of the $\hmec$.
 This matches the intuition that a hard intervention on two adjacent nodes renders the causal effect between them unidentifiable.

 \begin{restatable}[]{proposition}{lemmahauser} Consider a DAG $\dag$ and a conservative family of targets $\cc{H}$.
 Let $\cc{I} := \cup_{H \in \cc{H}} H$.
 Then $\imec(\dag) \subseteq \hmec(\dag).$ \end{restatable}